gabsleoga/ZephyrLearning/zephyr-learning.md

 2. Sensor A becomes idle and calls `pm_device_runtime_put()`.
 Its usage drops to 0, but B is still active, so the domain’s refcount stays at 1 and power remains applied.
 3. When sensor B also calls `pm_device_runtime_put()`, the domain refcount hits 0.
 The power-domain driver suspends, shuts the rail off, and sends `PM_DEVICE_ACTION_TURN_OFF` to both sensors.
 The next `get()` from either sensor automatically powers the rail back up.

+#### 7.2.4 Resource Management (On-Off Manager)

+##### 7.2.4.1 Concept & Purpose
+- The Resource Management (RM) On-Off Manager is a lightweight coordination primitive for any binary resource (ON/OFF plus transition/Error states) with multiple clients.
+- It centralizes refcounting, asynchronous transitions, error recovery, and optional notifications so drivers/services can reuse a proven state machine instead of rolling custom logic.
+- Each resource owner supplies callbacks to start/stop/reset the underlying hardware or service; RM orchestrates when to invoke them based on client demand.

+##### 7.2.4.2 Core Model & Operations
+- **States:** `off`, `on`, `error`, and “transition in progress.”
+- **Client APIs:**
+  - `onoff_request()` increments the refcount; a 0→1 transition triggers the owner’s `start` callback (sync or async via Zephyr’s async notification helpers).
+  - `onoff_release()` decrements the refcount; a 1→0 transition triggers `stop`.
+  - `onoff_reset()` recovers from `error` back to `off`.
+  - `onoff_cancel()` lets a client abandon a pending request, but it does **not** abort the underlying transition—only the resource owner decides that.
+- RM tracks **only counts**, not which client owns which request, so callers must know whether their request succeeded before issuing `release()`.

+##### 7.2.4.3 RM vs Device Power Management
+- **Device PM** operates on `struct device`, integrates tightly with system power states/power domains, and uses `pm_device_runtime_get/put()` plus `pm_device_action_t` callbacks.
+- **RM/On-Off** is agnostic to the device model and can guard any logical resource (clock, rail, service) whether or not it is a Zephyr device.
+It has zero implicit knowledge of system PM or Devicetree metadata.
+- Practical heuristic: *Device PM* handles framework-managed devices that participate in global power policy; *RM* provides a reusable on/off + refcount engine you can embed anywhere, including inside a Device PM callback if that helps structure the driver.

+##### 7.2.4.4 When to Use Which
+- **Reach for RM when:**
+  - You need to share a binary resource (internal PLL, shared regulator, “turbo mode” flag, logging backend) among several clients without building a full device.
+  - Enable/disable sequences might be asynchronous and you want standardized completion signaling.
+  - You prefer a compact helper to manage refcounts, retries, and error recovery.
+- **Stick with Device PM when:**
+  - The resource is already a first-class Zephyr device and must honor system-level sleep, power domains, and `pm_device_state` semantics.

+##### 7.2.4.5 Practical Notes
+- RM callbacks may run in interrupt context if clients make requests there, so they should be non-blocking or offload heavy work.
+- Monitoring hooks can observe transitions or failures, enabling logging or watchdog-style resets without tightly coupling to the resource owner.
+- Because RM and Device PM are orthogonal, it’s common to see RM manage an internal sub-resource while the encompassing Device PM handler coordinates with the rest of the system.

 ### 7.3 CPU Frequency Scaling

 #### 7.3.1 Key Terms